 - Always close cabinet, reclaimer and dust collector doors before blasting.
-Keep all doors closed during blasting. - Always use blast gloves. - Avoid pointing the blast nozzle toward the view window. - Use the blow-off nozzle to blow media off parts before opening the door. - After blasting, keep the door closed and exhauster running until the cabinet is clear of all airborne dust. - Stop blasting immediately if dust leaks are detected.
+Keep all doors closed during blasting. - Always wear blast gloves. - Avoid pointing the blast nozzle toward the view window. - Use the blow-off gun to blow media off parts before opening doors. - After blasting, keep doors closed and exhauster running until the cabinet is clear of all airborne dust. - Stop blasting immediately if dust leaks are detected.

 4.3.1 Slowly open the air valve on the air supply hose to the cabinet.
-Check for air leaks on the initial start up and periodically thereafter.
+Check for air leaks on the initial start up, and periodically thereafter.

 4.3.2 Turn ON the lights and exhauster.
-The pushbutton switch located on the face of the control panel performs both functions.
-Pull the button to start the exhauster.
-4.3.3 Load parts.
+The ON/OFF switch performs both functions.

+4.3.3 Load parts through either door.

-4.3.4 Close door; the door interlock system will prevent blasting if the door is open.
+4.3.4 Close door; the door interlock system will prevent blasting if either door is open.

-4.3.5 Adjust the pilot pressure regulator to the required blast pressure per Section 5.1.
-The regulator is located on the left side of the cabinet.
+4.3.5 Adjust the pilot pressure regulator to the required blast pressure, per Section 5.1.
+The regulators are located on the top, front edge of the cabinet at the corresponding operator station.

-4.3.6 Insert hands into gloves.
+4.3.6 Insert hands into rubber gloves.

-4.3.7 To blast, hold the gun firmly, point the gun toward the object to be blasted, and apply pressure to the foot pedal; blasting will begin almost immediately.
+4.3.7 To blast, hold the gun firmly, point the gun toward the object to be blasted, and apply pressure to the foot pedal; blasting will begin immediately.